 AP FACT CHECK: Facebook defines 'permission' loosely

-Facebook gave some companies such as Apple, Amazon and Yahoo more extensive access to users' personal data, effectively exempting them from the company's usual privacy rules, according to a New York Times report.
+Facebook gave companies such as Apple, Amazon and Yahoo extensive access to users' personal data, effectively exempting them from the company's usual privacy rules, according to a New York Times report .

 Facebook enabled partners to offer services that tap into Facebook accounts and features.
-For example, Spotify was able to offer a feature that lets its users share song lists with their Facebook friends.
+For example, Spotify was able to offer a feature that lets a user share song lists with his or her Facebook friends.
 But to do that, Facebook had to give Spotify the user's list of Facebook friends.

 Facebook says it didn't violate its users' privacy in doing any of this.
 But Facebook has a history of playing fast and loose with the word "permission."
 That appears to be the case here, too.